-Jason Momoa Jokes He Wants A Cut Of Girl Scout ‘Momoa’ Cookie Sales
+Jason Momoa Jokes He Wants A Cut Of Girl Scout ‘Momoas’ Cookie Sales

 Momoa’s sense of humor is evident in the photos he posted on his Instagram account of his time at the Oscars with his wife and a variety of stars.
 The giant smile on his face tells the story of a guy who is having the time of his life.

-In one photo the actor poses with Bonet and his Game of Thrones wife, Emilia Clarke with the caption “My Queens!”
+In one photo, the actor poses with Bonet and his Game of Thrones wife, Emilia Clarke, with the caption “My Queens!”

-In another, he is posed with Barbra Streisand, and he tags the picture to his mother saying “Mom, I met Babs!
+In another, he is posed with Barbra Streisand, and he tags the picture to his mother, saying, “Mom, I met Babs!
 Love u Ma!”